PaulUithol/Backbone-relational/README.md

 ### includeInJSON

-Value: a boolean, or a string referencing one of the model's attributes.
+Value: a boolean, a string referencing one of the model's attributes, or an array of strings referencing model attributes.
 Default: `true`.

-Determines how a relation will be serialized following a call to the `toJSON` method.
-A value of `true` serializes the full set of attributes on the related model(s), in which case the relations of this object are serialized as well.
+Determines how the contents of a relation will be serialized following a call to the `toJSON` method.
+If you specify a:

+* Boolean: a value of `true` serializes the full set of attributes on the related model(s).
   Set to `false` to exclude the relation completely.
-You can also choose to include a single attribute from the related model by using a string.
+* String: include a single attribute from the related model(s).
 For example, `'name'`, or `Backbone.Model.prototype.idAttribute` to include ids.
+* String[]: includes the specified attributes from the related model(s).

+Only specifying `true` is cascading, meaning the relations of the model will get serialized as well!

 ### createModels